Federation of Garden Clubs of Norfolk and Vicinity Papers

 The collection was processed and the finding aid was created by Sonia Yaco, Special Collections Librarian, in 2013.

-- A Guide to the Federation of Garden Clubs of Norfolk and Vicinity Papers
+A Guide to the Federation of Garden Clubs of Norfolk and Vicinity Records

 Repository Details